AlexandruSamoila/movie_recommender/README.md

 ## Use Cases:

-### 1. Finding Movies with Similar Themes and Genres (Content-Based Recommender):
+### 1. Finding Movies with Similar Themes and Genres:

 In this use case, the system identifies movies with similar themes and genres to a given movie.
 The goal is to help users discover movies that align with their tastes, based on shared attributes like genres and themes.
 The system utilizes the sentence-transformers model for encoding movie overviews and MultiLabelBinarizer for encoding movie genres.
 The combined embeddings are used to calculate cosine similarities between movies and suggest the most similar ones.

-### 2. Personalized Movie Recommendations Based on User Preferences (Collaborative Filtering):
+### 2. Personalized Movie Recommendations Based on User Preferences:

 This use case provides personalized movie recommendations by analyzing the preferences of users.
 The system identifies users with similar movie preferences and recommends movies based on what similar users have liked.
 The collaborative filtering approach is used to suggest movies that a user might enjoy, based on the collective ratings and preferences of similar users.
 The model is implemented using **Neural Collaborative Filtering (NCF)**.
 The model is trained on user ratings, learning to predict ratings for unseen movies.
 The model is a combination of a Matrix Factorization (MF) and a Multi-Layer Perceptron (MLP) and is based on the paper: [Neural Collaborative Filtering](https://arxiv.org/abs/1708.05031)